-It is now prohibited to deal in transferable securities or money-market instruments issued after 1 March 2022 by UK subsidiaries of the listed Russian entities.
-There was previously an exemption in relation to transferable securities or money-market instruments issued by UK subsidiaries;
+- it is now prohibited to deal with transferable securities or money-market instruments issued after 1 March 2022 by UK subsidiaries of the listed Russian entities, removing the previous exemption for transferable securities or money-market instruments issued by UK subsidiaries; - it is now prohibited to deal in transferable securities or money-market instruments issued after 1 March by: - any individual ordinarily resident or located in Russia; - any entity domiciled in Russia; - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia);

-- It is now prohibited to deal in transferable securities or money-market instruments issued after 1 March by: - any individual ordinarily resident or located in Russia; - any entity domiciled in Russia - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia); - any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); - any entity which is owned by or acting on behalf of any of the above categories of persons. - It is also prohibited to deal in transferable securities or money-market instruments issued after 1 March by or on behalf of the Government of Russia.
+- any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); or - any entity which is owned by or acting on behalf of any of the above; and - it is also prohibited to deal with transferable securities or money-market instruments issued after 1 March by or on behalf of the Government of Russia.

-On 1 March, OFSI published General Licence INT/2022/1277777, which authorises relevant institutions (including authorised UK credit and financial institutions and CSDs) to deal with a transferable security or money-market instrument which fall within the above restrictions until 8 March 2022.
-This licence has now expired.
+On 1 March, OFSI published General Licence INT/2022/1277777, which authorised relevant institutions (including authorised UK credit and financial institutions and CSDs) to deal with a transferable security or money-market instrument which fell within the above restrictions until 8 March 2022.
+This licence has since expired.